DannyRuchtie/3dtrack/README.md

 ## Keyboard Shortcuts

-- Press `1` to toggle visibility of the video feed, debug overlay, and controls
+- Press `d` to toggle visibility of the video feed, debug overlay, and controls panel (d for debug/display)

 ## Technical Details